 Usually, when a pet loses a limb, it is harder on the owner than the animal.
 Animals can bounce back quite well, and a lot of this depends on the attitude of the owner.
 Luckily, there are many types of equipment out there for animals to get around with ease.
 These mobile devices allow the pet to enjoy a good quality of life, and a long life, at that!
-If you have an animal that suddenly needs help with mobility, take a look at these; hopefully, one of them will meet your loving companion’s needs!
+If you have a dog that suddenly needs help with mobility, take a look at these; hopefully, one of them will meet your loving companion’s needs!

-If your animal loves to go on long walks on a dirt road or loves to romp in the field, he will be able to continue doing so.
+If your furry buddy loves to go on long walks on a dirt road or loves to romp in the field, they will be able to continue doing so.
 Animal wheelchairs also come with accessories to attach on to them, such as space to carry their treats and toys or, if needed, a catching bag for those who have a little trouble relieving themselves.
 For any animal that has any condition that enables them to walk on their own, wheelchairs are the idyllic alternative.

-Some animals do not have their front legs due to birth defects or an injury.
-Body wheels are very much like wheelchairs, but the legs are able to each be mobile, each of them moving on separate wheels and joints.
+Some animals do not have their front or back legs due to birth defects or an injury.
+Body wheels are very much like wheelchairs, but the legs are able to be mobile, each of them moving on separate wheels and joints.
 Body wheels are prosthetic in that they fit under the torso of the animal with joints that extend down to the wheels.
-The wheels are not only move forward and backward, but they turn as well, giving any dog without front or back legs the ability to live a happy and fulfilled life.
+The wheels not only move forward and backward, but they turn as well, giving any dog without front or back legs the ability to live a happy and fulfilled life.

-If you have a pet that has lost a limb but can still get around on his own, a body harness, or hip harness, gives the benefit of mobility without wheels.
+If you have a dog that has lost a limb but can still get around on their own, a body harness, or hip harness, gives the benefit of mobility without wheels.
 They come in different styles, but most of them perform the same task: they wrap around the torso or hip area (depending on the style) and have handles.
 You can pull up on the handles to help your dog stand from a resting position, help them walk when they are having some difficulty due to arthritis or other joint (or nerve) pain, or even hold your lighter animal by putting the handles across your shoulders.

 Body harnesses are ideal for animals that just need a little boost, and they are convenient and easy to put on.
 They are also quite comfortable and can be worn throughout the day.

 Even short-legged companions need assistance in helping them get up on a bed or a couch, and pet stairs are perfect for that.
-Using pet stairs helps pets get up on their comfortable space without having to strain by jumping.
+Using pet stairs helps dogs get up on their comfortable space without having to strain by jumping.
 They can prevent injury from occurring due to the jumping over time.
-An older pet can definitely benefit from pet stairs, too.
+An older canine can definitely benefit from pet stairs, too.
 They come in several different widths and heights; some are carpeted, and some are equipped with a non-skid surface.